 Think of how you want to set up the security on your documents.
 The most standard way is to base it on ACLs (either on folders, or also on documents itself), but you can also go further using Security policies.

-Standard ways are based on forms and drag'n drop, but you may also have some third-party feeding, for instance by a digitization platform, or from an ERP.
+Standard ways are based on forms and drag and drop, but you may also have some third-party feeding, for instance by a digitization platform, or from an ERP.
 You need to clearly identify what will be the most frequent way for your use cases and pay specific attention to it.
 We provide tools like watch folder importers, REST APIs, standard APIs (CMIS).
 If it comes from a third-party system, one of the questions will be "which metadata" are given right at the creation time.

 Document Metadata and Types